Smartphone Projector Calculator

 Want to try some other DIY projects?

-If you found this project fun and would like to try something exciting and learn something new, check out our YouTube video where we show you how to determine the thickness of a hair strand using a laser pointer by using our diffraction calculator.
+If you found this project fun and would like to try something exciting and learn something new, check out our YouTube video where we show you how to diffraction calculator.by using our

 If you decide to watch on your TV instead, you might also want to check our TV mounting height calculator to know if your TV of any screen size is positioned to its ideal mounting height to avoid neck strain or back strain while watching TV.